ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     }
     ```

-    - Define an `init` function to initialize the service.
-In there, declare the queue of the message-broker by calling `queueDeclare` function.
+    - Define an `init` function and declare the queue on the message broker using the `queueDeclare` method on service initialization.

-    - In the resource function, first, define three variables and assign them values from the `request`.
+    - In the resource method, first, define three variables (i.e. `patient`, `doctor` and `hospital`) and assign them values from the `request` record.

-    - Call `rabbitmqClient`'s `publishMessage` function to publish the message to the RabbitMQ message-broker.
+    - Call `rabbitmqClient`'s `publishMessage` method to publish the message to the RabbitMQ message broker.

-    - Use `is` check and return an `http:InternalServerError` if error, else, return `http:CREATED`.
+    - Use `is` check to verify if the publishing is success or failure.
+Return an `http:InternalServerError` if error, else, return `http:CREATED`.

-8. Create a file named `consumer.bal` and define the record types needed for the consumer.
+8. Create a file named `consumer.bal` and first define the consumer-specific record types.

     ```ballerina
     type MessageContent record {|